leanprover-community/mathematics_in_lean/README.md

 Each section in the book has an associated Lean file with examples and exercises.
-You can find them in the folder `src`, organized by chapter.
+You can find them in the folder `MIL`, organized by chapter.
 We recommend making a copy of that folder, naming it something like `my_files`.
 That way you can experiment with the files as you go